sillycowvalley/Hopper/Docs/Hopper notes for Chat GPT.md

 ### Error Handling

 Hopper does not support exceptions.
-Errors result in runtime failures.
+Errors result in runtime failures, which can be handled using `Diagnostics.Die(byte reason)`.

 ### Input/Output